Keening

 A Living Tradition

-An educational and experiential course to honor the Keening traditions of Scotland & Ireland with stories & songs woven of grief & love
+An 8-week experiential journey and educational course into the Keening traditions of Scotland & Ireland

 Teachers have been featured in